thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 WASD or the arrow keys to move around in 8 directions.
 Complex movement wasn't very important for our game as it is primariliy story-focused.

+I decided to make the control for running to be right-clicking the mouse because the player would already have their hand on the mouse for when making decisions during conversations.
+So, it seemed like an easy button for them to press without making them change their finger positions.

 To intitiate conversations with characters, as well as to continue seeing more text in the conversation, we found it convenient to simply use the spacebar.